- Home

 Grade 9-12

 View on concept mapRewriting an algebraic expression as a product of two or more simpler expressions that multiply to give the original.
-Key technique for solving equations and simplifying expressions.
+Factoring is the reverse of multiplication and is essential for solving polynomial equations, simplifying rational expressions, and finding zeros of functions.

 This concept is covered in depth in our complete polynomial factoring guide, with worked examples, practice problems, and common mistakes.